Raikat: Origins: Koch Bihar

 On the death of Maharajah Madan Narayan of Koch Bihar in 1680, with no immediate successor, Koch Bihar was attacked by the Bhutan army.
-The Raikats of Baikunthapur sent troops and helped force the Bhutia army to retreat.
+The Raikuts of Baikunthapur sent troops and helped force the Bhutia army to retreat.
 The Raikats crowned Basudev Narayan (1680–1682 CE) as Maharajah and helped establish peace, before returning to their home.
 Two years later, the Bhutanese attacked again, captured the palace and massacred the royal family, including Basudev Narayan.
-The Raikats Yogyadev and Bhujdev intervened again, defeating the invaders in a fierce battle on the banks of the Manas river.
-The Raikats then crowned Mahendra Narayan (1682–1693 CE), a five-year-old grandson of Pran Narayan, as the next Maharajah.
+The Raikuts Yogya dev and Bhuj dev intervened again, defeating the invaders in a fierce battle on the banks of the Manas River.
+The Raikuts then crowned Mahendra Narayan (1682–1693 CE), a five-year-old grandson of Pran Narayan, as the next Maharajah.

 During the minority rule of Mahendra Narayan, Koch Bihar was unsettled.
 The lords of southern regions rejected Bihari rule, in place of direct tribute to the Mughal rulers as zamindars (landlords) of their territories.
 They accepted the authority of – and paid taxes to – Ibrahim Khan (ruler of Dhaka) and the Fauzdar of Ghoraghat.
-Even the Raikat princes of Baikunthopur and Pangar transferred loyalty to these powers, although perhaps only nominally.
+Even the Raikut princes of Baikunthopur and Pangar transferred loyalty to these powers, although perhaps only nominally.
 But from 1687 onwards, the Rajas of Baikunthopur and the Muslim rulers of Bengal repeatedly attacked Koch Bihar, now dominated by Bhutan.

-The Faujdar of Rangpur, representing the Nawab of Bengal Shuja-ud-din (1727–1739), pressured the Raikats to accept the suzerainty of the Nawab, sometime between 1736 and 1739.
+The Faujdar of Rangpur, representing the Nawab of Bengal Shuja-ud-din (1727–1739), pressured the Raikuts to accept the suzerainty of the Nawab, sometime between 1736 and 1739.
 However, the Faujdar had to invade the territory in 1756 to enforce the claim.
-As late as 1772, the Raikats were paying only Rs.
+As late as 1772, the Raikuts were paying only Rs.
 10,000 tribute, instead of the Rs.
 30,651 agreed in 1763.